An engaging presentation has a bit of everything, and to get that everything feeling, you must have a perfect app.

 Prezi does not use an individual slide approach but a canvas-based method for presentation.
 You can zoom in and out on the subject of the presentation.

-Google Slides, on the contrary, is a free collaborative cloud-based presentation program.
+Google Slides is a free collaborative cloud-based presentation program.
 You can add images, videos, and audio to presentations.

-The good thing about Google Slides is that it is connected to other Google apps, like Google Sheets, Gmail, and Google Drive, giving you the freedom to log in and start working anywhere you want.
+The good thing about Google Slides is that it is connected to other Google apps, like Google Sheets, Gmail, and Google Drive, allowing you to log in and start working anywhere you want.

 The content we can add